Xavisanco/VOMEDIAL-Voice-Mental-Disorders-Algorithm---Depression/README.txt

 If you use this code, please cite:

-Sánchez-Corrales, F. J., & Solé-Casals, J. (2025).
+Sánchez-Corrales, Xavier., & Solé-Casals, Jordi.
+(2025).
-Feature Extraction in Voice Signals for Depression Detection:
+Analyzing Male Depression Using Empirical Mode Decomposition.
-A Machine Learning Perspective with Empirical Mode Decomposition.
+In Proceedings of the 18th International Joint Conference on Biomedical Engineering Systems and Technologies - BIOSIGNALS; ISBN 978-989-758-731-3; ISSN 2184-4305, SciTePress, pages 886-892.
+DOI: 10.5220/0013157600003911

 NOTES